Momentum-Team-12/questionbox-team-thunder/README.md

 * Unauthenticated users see a polite CTA to register.
 * All parties have the capability to search for a question.
 * Users can log in and are directed to the homepage.
-* Authenticated users can ask a question or provide an answer.
+* Authenticated users can ask a question.
 * A question cannot be edited.